Bioconductor/packagebuilder/documentation/Troubleshooting.md

 the pkgbuild on staging.

     source env/bin/activate
-    killall python
+    killall python3
     ./all.sh

-To see if all the servers (build nodes) and staging scripts are running, while logged in as `biocadmin` on staging.bioconductor.org, in `~/packagebuilder`, activate the virtual environment with `source env/bin/activate`, and then run the `python pinger.py`.
+To see if all the servers (build nodes) and staging scripts are running, while logged in as `biocadmin` on staging.bioconductor.org, in `~/packagebuilder`, activate the virtual environment with `source env/bin/activate`, and then run the `python3 pinger.py`.
 This script will show all the active scripts talking to the rabbitmq messaging service. (**NOTE:** Django/manager will not have an entry.)
 If the stomp connection cannot be connected rabbitmq might not be running and may need to be restarted (see section Reactivating Rabbitmq)